 There were slightly less RIDDOR reportable, non-fatal injuries (69,208) compared to 2017/18 (71,062).
 However, there were slightly more fatalities (147) compared to the previous twelve months (144).

-Most of the others figures stayed very similar.
+Most of the other figures stayed very similar.
 Notably, the number of working days lost decreased by almost 10%, from 30.7 million (2017/18) to 28.2 million (2018/19).
 It’s important to know that these figures are very high-level and do not take into account important variables, such as number of hours worked.

 You can check out some of the ‘Key Facts’ in the following image (extracted the HSE Statistics report).